wcaleb/civil-war-reader/README.md

     Thomas Knox wrote a memoir that is good for helping students to compare and contrast Northern ideas of "free labor" with freedpeople's understandings of emancipation.

+-   **1867-hawkins-wilson-letter**

+    A letter from a formerly enslaved man in Galveston, Texas, who is trying to locate relatives in Virginia.

 -   **1878-douglass-on-civil-war-memory.pdf**
 -   **1904-gordon-on-civil-war-memory.pdf**